mia-platform/documentation/docs/fast_data/cast_functions.md

 - **valueToCast**: it is the value received as it's received from the data source
 - **fieldName**: the name of the field associated with the value (e.g.: *restaurantName*)
 - **logger**: the logger you can use to log in your function (an instance of the [Pino logger](https://github.com/pinojs/pino)).

+To know the technical limitation you have in your cast function, [read here](./single_view#technical-limitation-in-custom-functions-and-files)

 ## How and when are updated the Default Cast Functions?